Pregnancy Care 5 min read

 For pregnant women, daily physical activity can:

-Yoga offers particularly valuable benefits during pregnancy.
-Beyond physical strength and flexibility, prenatal yoga emphasizes breathing techniques (pranayama) that can be immensely helpful during labor.
-The mindfulness aspects of yoga practice can also reduce anxiety and promote a deeper connection with your changing body and growing baby.
+Yoga is especially helpful during pregnancy.
+Beyond physical strength and flexibility, prenatal yoga teaches breathing techniques (pranayama) that can be very useful during labor.
+The mindfulness side of yoga can also reduce anxiety and help you feel more connected to your changing body and growing baby.

 Yoga will be your best friend during pregnancy.
-If you’re healthy and you exercised dailyly before your pregnancy, it’s usually safe to continue your activities during pregnancy.
-However; consult with your doctor to be sure.
+If you are healthy and you exercised daily before your pregnancy, it is usually safe to continue your activities during pregnancy.
+However, consult with your doctor to be sure.

 Yoga poses which are beneficial and in general safe for pregnant women: